sdiehl/write-you-a-haskell/000_introduction.md

 ```

 We can then scan the token stream via and dispatch on predefined patterns of
-tokens called *productions* and recursively build up a datatype for the
+tokens called *productions* and recursively builds up the syntax datatype for
-*abstract syntax tree* (AST) by traversal of the input stream and generation of
+the *abstract syntax tree* (AST) by traversal of the input stream.
-the appropriate syntactic.

 ```haskell
 type Name = String